truenas/middleware/docs/userguide/freenas_storage.rst

 Replication Tasks).
 Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval.

 Before you can create a snapshot, you need to have an existing ZFS volume.
-How to create a volume is described in ZFS Volume Manager.
+How to create a volume is described in :ref:`Volume Manager`.

 To create a periodic snapshot task, click :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot` which will open the screen shown in
 Figure 8.2a.
 Table 8.2a summarizes the fields in this screen.